Are you in Bologna and do not know what to do? Read more to find out our tips! Discover the must-see monuments of the city!

-This tavern is located in vicolo Ranocchi and it is very unique as you can only drink wine there; the food can be taken from home or bought in one of the many shops nearby.
+This tavern is located in vicolo Ranocchi and it is very unique as you can only drink wine there; the food can be taken from home or bought in one of the many nearby shops.

 The wide choice of wine that it offers always satisfies all customers, even the most demanding ones.

-The full story and other curiosities can be found in the article The 5 best taverns and trattorie in Bologna: from 1400 to today.
+The full story and other curiosities can be found in the article The five best taverns and trattorie in Bologna: from the 15th century to now.